ckan/ckan/doc/api/legacy-api.rst

     The legacy APIs documented in this section are provided for backwards-compatibility, but support for new CKAN features will not be added to these APIs.
+These endpoints will be removed in the future.

 ..
 Note::

-   The REST API was deprecatred in CKAN v2.0 and droped after CKAN v2.8.
+   The REST API was deprecated in CKAN v2.0 and removed starting from CKAN v2.8.

 Search API